pacrowther/PHY11006/_sources/topic3.md

 is composed of $\sim$80% N$_{2}$ ($M$=0.028 kg) and $\sim$20% O$_{2}$ ($M$=0.032 kg) so $M$=0.029 kg overall and $R_{\rm specific}$ = 287 J kg$^{-1}$ K$^{-1}$.
 At sea level
 the atmospheric pressure (1 atm) is $1.01 \times 10^{5}$ Pa and temperature is $\sim 15^{\circ}$ C (288 K) so $\rho = 1.23$ kg m$^{-3}$.

-The ideal gas law is an example of an equation of state.
+The ideal gas law is an example of an __equation of state__.
 An equation of state is a relationship between variables that describe the physical state of a material, such as pressure, temperature, volume, etc.
 We will come back to equations of state and functions of state later in the course.